 Will I get GMC registered with this long clinical gap?

 It is a very common question whether GMC registration will be a problem for doctors with long clinical gaps.
 But, take a step back and ask yourself, have you not faced clinical problems and scenarios in your PLAB exams?
-Yes, I did and I passed them.
-That is where GMC’s concern ended when you are taking the PLAB route.
+Yes, you did and you passed them.

-Surely, they will want details of your past professional experience.
+They may want details of your past professional experience.
 If you were not involved clinically, state whatever you were doing, it can be you were involved in a teaching job, or worked on your studies and post-graduate exams, or just took care of your family.
-It has been known that many doctors got FULL GMC registered just fine without any hassle with long clinical gaps after passing the PLAB exams.
+It has been known that many doctors got FULL GMC registered just fine without any hassle with long clinical gaps after passing the PLAB exams so long as the requested documents are provided.

-You can have a look here to find out what evidences are needed for GMC registration application.
+You can have a look here to find out what evidences are needed for GMC registration application and also our post on breaks in clinical practice

 Will it be difficult getting a job?

-Or you can do some basic courses like BLS / CPR training which will also help you get an edge in your job application.
-You can find here, Approved CPR training course by Resus UK.
+Or you can do some basic courses like BLS/CPR training which will also help you get an edge in your job application.
+You can look for approved CPR training courses by Resus UK.

 Here is the complete diagram of the entire pathway leading to GP/Consultant in your career as a doctor in the UK.